HKUSTDial/NL2SQL_Handbook/README.md

 }
 ```

-## 🧭 NL2SQL Introduction
+## 🧭 Text-to-SQL Introduction
 Translating users' natural language queries (NL) into SQL queries can significantly reduce barriers to accessing relational databases and support various commercial applications.
-The performance of NL2SQL has been greatly improved with the emergence of language models (LMs).
-In this context, it is crucial to assess our current position, determine the NL2SQL solutions that should be adopted for specific scenarios by practitioners, and identify the research topics that researchers should explore next.
+The performance of Text-to-SQL has been greatly improved with the emergence of language models (LMs).
+In this context, it is crucial to assess our current position, determine the Text-to-SQL solutions that should be adopted for specific scenarios by practitioners, and identify the research topics that researchers should explore next.

 <p align="center">
 <img width="600" src="./assets/NL2SQL.jpg"/>
 </p>

-## 📈 NL2SQL Lifecycle
+## 📈 Text-to-SQL Lifecycle

 <p align="center">
 <img width="800" src="./assets/nl2sql_lifecycle.svg"/>
 </p>

-+ Model: NL2SQL translation techniques that tackle not only NL ambiguity and under-specification, but also properly map NL with database schema and instances;
++ Model: Text-to-SQL translation techniques that tackle not only NL ambiguity and under-specification, but also properly map NL with database schema and instances;

-+ Data: From the collection of training data, data synthesis due to training data scarcity, to NL2SQL benchmarks;
++ Data: From the collection of training data, data synthesis due to training data scarcity, to Text-to-SQL benchmarks;

-+ Evaluation: Evaluating NL2SQL methods from multiple angles using different metrics and granularities;
++ Evaluation: Evaluating Text-to-SQL methods from multiple angles using different metrics and granularities;

-+ Error Analysis: analyzing NL2SQL errors to find the root cause and guiding NL2SQL models to evolve.
++ Error Analysis: analyzing Text-to-SQL errors to find the root cause and guiding Text-to-SQL models to evolve.

 ## 🤔 Where Are We?
-We categorize the challenges of NL2SQL into five levels, each addressing specific hurdles.
-The first three levels cover challenges that have been or are currently being addressed, reflecting the progressive development of NL2SQL.
-The fourth level represents the challenges we aim to tackle in the LLMs stage, while the fifth level outlines our vision for NL2SQL system in the next five years.
+We categorize the challenges of Text-to-SQL into five levels, each addressing specific hurdles.
+The first three levels cover challenges that have been or are currently being addressed, reflecting the progressive development of Text-to-SQL.
+The fourth level represents the challenges we aim to tackle in the LLMs stage, while the fifth level outlines our vision for Text-to-SQL system in the next five years.

-We describe the evolution of NL2SQL solutions from the perspective of language models, categorizing it into four stages.
+We describe the evolution of Text-to-SQL solutions from the perspective of language models, categorizing it into four stages.
-For each stage of NL2SQL, we analyze the changes in target users and the extent to which challenges are addressed.
+For each stage of Text-to-SQL, we analyze the changes in target users and the extent to which challenges are addressed.
 <p align="center">
 <img width="800" src="./assets/The Evolution of NL2SQL Solutions from the Perspective of Language Models.svg"/>
 </p>

-## 🧩 Module-based NL2SQL Methods
+## 🧩 Module-based Text-to-SQL Methods
-We summarize the key modules of NL2SQL solutions
+We summarize the key modules of Text-to-SQL solutions
 utilizing the language model.
-+ **Pre-processing** serves as an enhancement to the model’s inputs in the NL2SQL parsing process.
++ **Pre-processing** serves as an enhancement to the model’s inputs in the Text-to-SQL parsing process.
 You can get more details from this chapter: [Pre-Processing](chapter/Pre_Processing.md)
-+ **NL2SQL translation methods** constitute the core of the NL2SQL solution, responsible for converting input natural language queries into SQL queries.
-You can get more details from this chapter: [NL2SQL Translation Methods](chapter/Translation_method.md)
++ **Text-to-SQL translation methods** constitute the core of the Text-to-SQL solution, responsible for converting input natural language queries into SQL queries.
+You can get more details from this chapter: [Text-to-SQL Translation Methods](chapter/Translation_method.md)
 + **Post-processing** is a crucial step to refine the generated SQL queries, ensuring they meet user expectations more accurately.
 You can get more details from this chapter: [Post-Processing](chapter/Post_Processing.md)
 <p align="center">
 <img width="600" src="./assets/An Overview of NL2SQL Method in the LLM Era.svg"/>
 </p>

-## 📚 NL2SQL Survey & Tutorial
+## 📚 Text-to-SQL Survey & Tutorial

-1. A Survey of NL2SQL with Large Language Models: Where are we, and where are we going？
+1. A Survey of Text-to-SQL in the Era of LLMs:
+Where are we, and where are we going？
 <img src="https://img.shields.io/badge/arXiv'2024-purple"> [<img src="https://img.shields.io/badge/Paper-grey">](https://arxiv.org/abs/2408.05109) [<img src="https://img.shields.io/badge/Code-grey">](https://github.com/HKUSTDial/NL2SQL_Handbook)
 1. A Survey on Employing Large Language Models for Text-to-SQL Tasks.
 <img src="https://img.shields.io/badge/CSUR'2024-red"> [<img src="https://img.shields.io/badge/Paper-grey">](https://arxiv.org/pdf/2407.15186)